 Storm flooding in Goleta Slough may impair access to the District's WRRF for hours or days during an extreme event today based on USGS CoSMoS maps for coastal flooding and FEMA maps for fluvial flooding.
 Access to the WRRF is also impaired by estuarine flooding with 2.5 or more feet sea-level rise.
 While sea-level rise may lead to more extensive storm flooding events in the future, it will also lead to more frequent inundation of low-lying roadways during normal tidal conditions.
 Figure 9 shows tidal inundation depths along Moffat Place and S James Fowler Road with 3.3 feet and 6.6 feet of sea level rise.
 Access to the WRRF may impaired by regular tidal inundation with 3.3 feet of sea level rise.
 James Fowler Road may flood 10 inches to 14 inches during regular high tides with 3.3 feet of sea level rise.
+Flood depth during regular high tides increases to 3.3 feet deep with 6.6 feet of sea level rise.
 South Fairview Avenue will similarly flood 2 inches to 1.6 feet during high tides with 3.3 feet to 6.6 feet of sea-level rise, respectively.
 Sea-level rise planning should be coordinated with City of Santa Barbara, City of Goleta, Santa Barbara Airport and Santa Barbara County on raising these roads above future tidal inundation levels at a minimum.
 This adaptation measure may be addressed in coordination with other adaptation in Goleta Slough (e.g. Santa Barbara Airport).